ioskit/ioskit.github.io/_kits/UIKit.md

 detailedUpdates:
  - update:
      ios: iOS7
+     brief: "The UIKit framework (UIKit.framework) includes many enhancements: see the content of the page."
  - update:
      ios: iOS8
      brief: "The UIKit framework (UIKit.framework) includes many enhancements: see the content of the page."